sorbet/sorbet/website/docs/metaprogramming-plugins.md

 No errors!
 Great job.
 ```

-You can also add debug outputs by printing to `$stderr` within your plugin.
+Anything printed to `$stderr` within a plugin will show up in the terminal when
+`srb tc` runs.

 ## Caveats